Minnesota United vs. Columbus Crew SC | 2017 MLS Match Preview

 - Int’l Duty: MF/FW Johan Venegas (Costa Rica), DF Francisco Calvo (Costa Rica), DF Jermaine Taylor (Jamaica)

-- Injury Report: OUT – MF Bernardo Anor (left lower leg injury), MF/DF Thomas de Villardi (left Achilles injury), DF Joseph Greenspan (concussion), DF Marc Burch (sports hernia surgery), FW Abu Danladi (right thigh injury), DF Vadim Demidov (left knee injury), DF Brent Kallman (right knee injury)
+- Injury Report: OUT – MF Bernardo Anor (left lower leg injury), MF/DF Thomas de Villardi (left Achilles injury), DF Marc Burch (sports hernia surgery), DF Vadim Demidov (left knee injury), DF Brent Kallman (right knee injury), GK John Alvbage (right thumb); QUESTIONABLE: FW Abu Danladi (right thigh injury)

-Projected Starting XI (5-4-1, right to left): Bobby Shuttleworth – Miguel Ibarra, Kevin Venegas, Justin Davis, Jerome Thiesson, Bashkim Kadrii – Ibson, Sam Cronin, Kevin Molino, Collen Warner – Christian Ramirez
+Projected Starting XI (4-2-3-1, right to left): Bobby Shuttleworth – Kevin Venegas, Joseph Greenspan, Justin Davis, Jerome Thiesson – Ibson, Sam Cronin – Abu Danladi, Kevin Molino, Miguel Ibarra – Christian Ramirez

-Notes: Unless Adrian Heath plans to man the central defense with midfielders, it would appear that a three-man center back trio with two wingbacks would make most sense for the personnel projected to be available.
+Notes: The club on Monday confirmed that center back Joseph Greenspan cleared the league's concussion protocol and will be available for the match.
+His return is timely given the absences of regulars Brent Kallman (injury), Francisco Calvo (Costa Rica) and Jermaine Taylor (Jamaica) ...
+If Abu Danladi is not ready to start due to his thigh injury, Bashkim Kadrii could see his first start since April 8.

 Columbus Crew SC